Four Tips To Help Navigate Commercial Lease Management

 Remember that no landlord is the same.
 Each will have a different portfolio, expectations and objectives.

-For instance, a “mum and dad” landlord located in a regional area is likely to have a small commercial real estate portfolio.
-They will usually look for commercial tenants who will respect their investment and offer longevity.
+For instance, a "mum and dad" landlord located in a regional area is likely to have a small commercial real estate portfolio.
+They’ll usually look for commercial tenants who will respect their investment and offer longevity.

-These types of landlords are typically straightforward, easy to work with and more flexible.
-They are a stark contrast to corporate landlords in major cities, who are well versed in real estate, strong negotiators, less flexible with lease terms and looking to generate the highest amount of rent possible to maximise property value.
+These types of landlords are typically straightforward, easy to work with and more flexible, a stark contrast to corporate landlords in major cities who are strong negotiators and looking to maximise their property value.

 So, be sure to adapt your strategy according to each site and landlord.